 Please see ID.me's support article for more information.

 Note: You can have multiple devices registered for the code generator for MFA.
 If multiple devices are set up, you will be prompted to select which device you would like to use at the moment.
 As a best practice, we recommend you use a nickname for each device when registering them (ex.
-MyiPhone, OfficeiPhone, MyiPad, OfficeiPad etc.).
+MyiPhone, OfficeiPhone, MyiPad, OfficeiPad, etc.).
 A single Code Generator generates a 6-digit code that changes every 30 seconds.
-The provider will need to choose which device have as the primary because the codes on each device will be different.
+The provider will need to choose which device to have as the primary because the codes on each device will be different.
 Device nicknames can help you remember which one you selected for the authentication code for the prescription you are sending.